Rethinking Gauss-Newton for learning over-parameterized models: Convergence analysis

-\paragraph{Discussion.} Comparing \cref{prop:global_convergence} to the convergence results for gradient flows in the \emph{kernel regime} \citep[Theorem 2.4]{Chizat:2019a}, our result also holds for infinite dimensional space of parameters such as the \emph{mean-field limit} of one-hidden layer network.
-Moreover, while \citep[Theorem 2.4]{Chizat:2019a} requires the norm $w_t$ to be within a ball of fixed radius $R_0$ determined by initial singular value $\sigma^{\star}(A_{w_0})$, our result allows $w_t$ to be within arbitrary distance $R$ from $w_0$ provided $w_0$ is a good-enough initialization. \cref{prop:global_convergence} is more similar in flavor to the convergence result of the Wasserstein gradient flow for some probability functionals in \citep[Theorem 3.3, Corollary 3.4]{Chizat:2019} which requires the initial objective to be smaller than a certain threshold.
-There, such an initial condition can also be obtained by mainly optimizing the weights of the measure while keeping the particles defining the measure comparably fixed \citep[Theorem 4.1]{Chizat:2019}.
-Note, however, the results in that paper are for a different problem (spare optimization of measures).
-As such, it requires stronger non-degeneracy assumptions near the optimum that are hard to check in practice and relies on a different proof technique.
+{\bf Remark 2.} Comparing \cref{prop:global_convergence} to the convergence results for gradient flows in the \emph{kernel regime} \cite[Theorem 2.4]{Chizat:2019a}, our result also holds for an infinite dimensional space of parameters such as in the \emph{mean-field limit} of one-hidden layer network.
+Moreover, while \cite[Theorem 2.4]{Chizat:2019a} requires the norm $w_t$ to be within a ball of fixed radius $R_0$ determined by initial smallest singular value $\sigma(w_0)$ of $A_{w_0}$, our result allows $w_t$ to be within arbitrary distance $R$ regardless of the initial $\sigma(w_0)$ provided the condition in \cref{eq:optimality_cond} holds. \cref{prop:global_convergence} is more similar in flavor to the convergence result of the Wasserstein gradient flow for some probability functionals in \cite[Theorem 3.3, Corollary 3.4]{Chizat:2019} which requires the initial objective to be smaller than a given threshold.